matter-in-motion/mm-status/README.md

 ## API

-**All requests require authorisation.
+**All requests require authorization.
 All requests should be empty**

 ### cpu